moolmanruan/obsidian-sequence-hotkeys/README.md

 # Known Issues

 -   If you have hotkey set in the default hotkeys, for example ⌘F, and you set a shortcut in the plugin using ⌘F ⌘W, for example, the plugin shortcut won't trigger.
+-   Doesn't support the use of different keyboard layouts, like Dvorak.